Adiyae

 Adiyae is a 2023 Indian Tamil-language science fiction romantic comedy film written and directed by Vignesh Karthick.
 The film stars G. V. Prakash Kumar and Gouri G. Kishan with Venkat Prabhu, Mirchi Vijay, Madumkesh and others in supporting roles.
 The music was composed by Justin Prabhakaran, with cinematography done by Gokul Benoy.
 The title of the film is taken from the song "Adiye" from the G. V. Prakash Kumar-starrer Bachelor.

-The film was released theatrically on 25 August 2023.
-It received positive reviews from critics and audiences, and became a hit at the box office.
+The film was released theatrically on 25 August 2023 and received positive reviews from critics and audiences.

 Plot

 Jeeva has been in love with Senthaazhini since school days.
 Years later, Senthaazhini is a renowned singer, while Jeeva is an ordinary man who is still in love with Senthaazhini but has not disclosed it yet.
 One day he gets transported to a parallel universe, where he is an accomplished musician and Senthaazhini is his wife.
 His trip to the parallel universe reverts after a predetermined period.
 Jeeva goes back to the parallel universe to be with Senthaazhini but eventually comes back to his home universe.
 How Jeeva resolves his love story in reality forms the rest of the story.